by-jp/www.byjp.me/content/notes/twitter/175191341922390016/index.md

   latitude: 51.49495377
   longitude: -0.14619613
 ---
-Mid HTML5 lecture day at google HQ, interesting stuff on the horizon\!
+Mid HTML5 lecture day at google HQ, interesting stuff on the horizon!